xuanyuan14/Web-Search-Field-Study-Toolkit/README.md

   <img src="https://github.com/xuanyuan14/Web-Search-Field-Study-Toolkit/blob/master/images/error.png">
 </p>

-* For Baidu, you should ① shut down the instance predicton function and ② set all SERPs to be opened in a new window.
+* For Baidu, you should 1) shut down the instance predicton function, and 2) set all SERPs to be opened in a new window.
 Without these settings, search pages will be updated merely by in-page javascript functions and our toolkit will be failed to record correct information.

 <p align="center">
   <img src="https://github.com/xuanyuan14/Web-Search-Field-Study-Toolkit/blob/master/images/close.png">